Which city is cheaper, Koh Tao or Bali?

 Bali is a great place to explore.
 It is common to spend five days here.
 You can also relax and pamper yourself at one of the resorts.
 Five days is a great amount of time to relax and see the many things that Bali has to offer.
 Anyone can find something fun to do here.

-Visitors enjoy the shopping and nightlife when visiting the tropical destination of Koh Tao.
+Visitors enjoy the shopping and nightlife when visiting the mellow destination of Koh Tao.
 This island offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 It's hard to know how much time to spend in Bali.
 In Bali, you'll find shopping and nightlife.
 It's also a relaxing resort destination.
 With all of its activities, you can easily fill one week here.

-Visitors enjoy the nightlife and food when visiting the tropical island of Koh Tao.
+Visitors enjoy the nightlife and food when visiting the laid back island of Koh Tao.
 Make sure you spend some time hiking while you're in the area.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 These are the overall average travel costs for the two destinations.